vktr274/pix2pix-maps/README.md

 The PatchGAN model implementation uses the same downsampling blocks as the generator.
 The last layer uses the same kernel size of 4 but strides are set to 1 as this layer only reduces depth and not spatial resolution.
 This layer outputs a single value for each patch which is the probability that the patch is real.

-We also use batch normalization and dropout in some blocks following the recommendations of the pix2pix paper.
+We also use batch normalization and dropout in some blocks following the pix2pix paper.
 The dropout rate is 0.5.
 As per the paper, we also use Gaussian weight initialization with a mean of 0 and standard deviation of 0.02.
 The optimizer used for training both the generator and discriminator is Adam with a learning rate of 0.0002 and beta values of 0.5 and 0.999 for the first and second moments respectively.

 The models and their training loop are defined in the [`src`](./src) directory of this repository in the [`pix2pix.py`](./src/pix2pix.py) script.
 The generator and discriminator models are defined in the `UNet` and `PatchGAN` functions respectively.
 The training loop is defined in the `fit` function.
 The loss functions are defined in the `g_loss` and `d_loss` functions for the generator and discriminator respectively.